Rokawoo/notes/README.md

 # Congragulations, You Found My Notes ˃ ˕ ˂マ
-<sup>(Currently Under Construction - As I Try To Migrate My 999,999,999,999,999,999...
-Published Research Journal Post-Grad Level Pages of Ultra Flavorful Condensed Raw **KNOWLEDGE**)<sup>
+<sup>(**Currently Under Construction**) - As I Try To Migrate My 999,999,999,999,999,999...
+Published Research Journal Post-Grad Level Pages of Ultra Flavorful Condensed Raw **KNOWLEDGE** From My Nano-Quantum-Crystallic Hyper-Hydropneumatic Information Core with Thousands of Petabytes of Information.<sup>

 > [!NOTE]
 > ⭐ These notes are very imformeowtive~! :3<br>
 > &nbsp;➥ [NROL-39] Nothing Is Out Of Reach